mbiarnes/daily-build/README.md

 <a name="j"></a>
 ###Where are the scripts located
 There is a link to a github repository (now, March 2014 [here](https://github.com/mbiarnes/daily-build.git) ) where all scripts are located and stored.
-The workflow is, that via cronjob the scripts are copied from /home/kiereleaseuser/daily-build/... to the different user-directories.
-There the scripts are executed via cronjobs.
+The workflow is, that via cronjob the scripts are copied from /home/kiereleaseuser/daily-build/... to /tmp/kieScripts/... where they are fetched via cron from each user and where they finally are executed.

 The only scripts that are not in the github repository are:
 * the **_/resources_** directories (*zips or *jar that install the JBoss, Tomcat servers)
 * **_copyFromTmp.sh_** (script which copies all scripts from a /tmp directory)